chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 When a tuple expression (a tuple literal) is created, elements are captured based on their default argument intent.
-For each element, if the default argument intent for the type of that element is any variation of `ref`, then the element is captured by `ref`.
-Else, the element is copied into the tuple as though the assignment operation had been performed.
+For each element, if the default argument intent for the type of that element is any variation of `ref`, then the element is captured into the tuple literal by `ref`.
+Else, the element is copied into the tuple literal as though the assignment operation had been performed.

 -- TODO: Code sample illustrating expected behavior.
 -- TODO: Provide rationale block.